-In the Spring 2005, a 19.9 million dollar bond issue was approved, providing funds for a new Science/Health Science Building to meet the needs of expanding health programs, overcrowded classrooms, and provide up to date technology and simulation labs.
+In the Spring 2005, a \$19.9 million dollar bond issue was approved, providing funds for a new Science/Health Science Building to meet the needs of expanding health programs, overcrowded classrooms, and provide up to date technology and simulation labs.

 The enrollment of Alvin Community College has grown from 134 students in 1949 to a record high of 5296 in 2010 .
-During this period of growth, Alvin Community College has had five presidents:
+During this period of growth, Alvin Community College has had five presidents.
+Our sixth president joined the college in 2014 and is embracing the challenge of strategically moving the college forward.